 The script for the Men in Black spinoff is penned by Iron Man writers Matt Holloway and Art Marcum.

 Each installment of the original trilogy of Men in Black movies was helmed by Barry Sonnenfeld, but the new film will have a new face behind the camera, too.
 The spinoff is set to be directed by Friday and Fate of the Furious director F. Gary Gray, who joined the project in February 2018.

 Original franchise stars Will Smith and Tommy Lee Jones aren’t expected to appear in the film, but original franchise producers Walter Parkes and Laurie MacDonald will oversee the project along with executive producer Steven Spielberg, who served a similar role on all three of the prior films.

-Despite mixed reviews (including our own) for 2012’s Men in Black 3, the series is undoubtedly a lucrative proposition, as the first film (released in 1997) grossed nearly $600 million, while the sequel (2002) reached nearly $500 million.
-Steven Spielberg will return as an executive producer on the project.
+Despite mixed reviews for 2012’s Men in Black 3, the Men in Black series is undoubtedly a lucrative proposition, as the first film (released in 1997) grossed nearly $600 million, while the first sequel (2002) reached nearly $500 million.

 Updated on August 2: Added casting news for Rebecca Ferguson.